 Aside from keeping your cat inside on the evenings of fireworks displays, there are a few tips and tricks to ensure they feel settled.
 Watch our video for advice on cats and fireworks from our experts.

 Does your cat like to hide when they are stressed?
 This is a usual behaviour for anxious cats.
 A space to retreat to is likely to make them feel happier.
-Try a cardboard box lined with blankets, for example, or a favourite bed or sleeping spot.
-Some cats like to head up high as it gives them a better vantage point, too.
+Try a cardboard box or a cat bed lined with blankets.
+Some cats like to get up high as it gives them a better vantage point.
 Cat towers are ideal for this, but you can recreate the same feeling with a cosy bed on top of a wardrobe or a box on top of a sturdy shelf.

-Background noise, like the radio or television, can help to reduce the impact of sudden sounds that come with firework displays.
+Background noise, like the radio or television, can help to reduce the impact of sudden sounds that come with fireworks displays.
 Some types of music, like classical music, can be particularly calming for cats.
-Time to get the radio on the go!

 A new toy, like a fishing rod toy or catnip mouse, can be a great distraction from the noise of fireworks.
-Buy them something special and they might focus on that instead.
+Get them something special and they might focus on that instead.

 If you’re worried your cat is still stressed out during fireworks season, it is best to visit your vet for more advice.

 They may refer you to a qualified behaviourist, who can help with reducing your cat’s stress.